Skip to content

 • --no-edit — Do not edit the newly created change

-• -A, --insert-after — Insert the new change between the target commit(s) and their children
+• -A, --insert-after <INSERT_AFTER> — Insert the new change after the given commit(s)

-• -B, --insert-before — Insert the new change between the target commit(s) and their parents
+• -B, --insert-before <INSERT_BEFORE> — Insert the new change before the given commit(s)

 jj next